 Try ending your conversation with a phrase like the following:

 "Excellent!
 I’m glad we were able to get that sorted out for you.
 Before you go, was there anything else I could assist you with today?
 I’m happy to help.”

 Believe it or not, there are some people who might walk away with another problem if they aren’t asked about it.
-Adding, “I’m happy to help” is a very small gesture you can make that has a big impact: it shows the customer that asking for another favor isn’t being a burden; in fact, you’d be happy to do it.
-In some cases, this gesture is what prompts the customer to leave a positive review for your business.
+Adding “I’m happy to help” is a very small gesture you can make that has a big impact.
+It shows the customer that asking for another favor isn’t being a burden; in fact, you’d be happy to do it.

 And in some cases, this gesture is even what prompts the customer to leave a positive review.

 The Supportive Weekly: A newsletter for people who want to deliver exceptional customer service.